Livermore, California

-Livermore is a city in Alameda County, California.
+Livermore is a city in Alameda County, California, United States.
 With a 2020 population of 87,955, Livermore is the most populous city in the Tri-Valley, giving its name to the Livermore Valley.
 It is located on the eastern edge of California's San Francisco Bay Area.

 Livermore was a railroad town named for Robert Livermore, a local rancher who settled in the area in the 1840s.
 It is the home of the Lawrence Livermore National Laboratory, for which the chemical element livermorium is named (and thus, placing the city's name in the periodic table).
 It is also the California site of Sandia National Laboratories, which is headquartered in Albuquerque, New Mexico.
 Its south side is home to local vineyards, and its downtown district is being redeveloped as of 2024.

 The United States Census Bureau defines an urban area of Tri-Valley-area cities, with Livermore as the principal city: the Livermore–Pleasanton–Dublin, CA urban area had a 2020 population of 240,381, making it the 167th largest in the United States.

 History

-Pre-contact
+Indigenous peoples

-The valley and upland areas, where contemporary Livermore is located, was home to Chochenyo speaking peoples.
-As a group, these people are considered Ohlone Costonoan with distinct cultural affiliation in contrast to and closely bordering the Bay Miwok to the north and the Valley Yokuts to the east.
-Four tribelets, the Yulien, Ssaoam, Ssouyn, and the Pelnen occupied the valley floor with territory extending into the hills.
-Semi-permanent villages were located near water drainages at the valley floor within the current urban limits of Livermore with seasonal camps in the surrounding uplands.
+The valley and upland areas where contemporary Livermore is located were home to Chochenyo-speaking peoples.
+As a group, these people are considered Ohlone Costanoan, with distinct cultural affiliations from the neighboring Bay Miwok to the north and Valley Yokuts to the east.
+Four tribelets—the Yulien, Ssaoam, Ssouyn, and Pelnen—occupied the valley floor, with territory extending into the surrounding hills.
+Semi-permanent villages stood near water drainages on the valley floor within the current urban limits of Livermore, with seasonal camps in the surrounding uplands.

+After the founding of Mission San José in 1797, the four Livermore Valley tribelets were heavily affected by Spanish recruitment: during the first seven years of the 1800s, 502 individuals from these groups were baptized at the mission.
+Measles outbreaks in 1806 contributed to further population decline and pushed recruiting beyond the valley into the Altamont range.

+Native groups left Mission San José after secularization in the 1830s and reestablished communities in the East Bay, including in the Livermore Valley.
+They worked as laborers rather than rely on now-depleted traditional food sources.
+But as the population grew thanks to the 1848 Gold Rush and influxes of railroad workers, work became difficult to find.
+By 1906, only 28 Indigenous residents remained in the Livermore Valley, and most were gone by 1914.

 1700s

 A Spanish expedition led by Pedro Fages skirted the western edge of Livermore Valley in 1772.
-Shortly afterwards, the Spanish Mission of San Jose was founded in 1797 on the slopes of what is modern day Fremont.
-Mission San Jose viewed the people and land stretching to the east as under their control.
-Livermore Valley was called the Valley of San Jose by the Friars and actively recruited native peoples of the valley into the mission system.
-In contrast, the valley was also used as a staging area for raids on Mission San Jose by neighboring tribes in this early period and beyond.
+Mission San José was founded in 1797 in what is now Fremont.
+The friars at Mission San José treated the people and land to the east as under mission control, and the area became known to them as the Valley of San José.
+Neighboring tribes also used the valley as a staging area for raids on the mission in this period.